MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-appx-ch1.md

 ### 1. Configure the Interactable (Script) component

-In the Hierarchy window, select the ButtonParent object and in the Inspector window, notice two scripts are attached to it, one **View Button Control (Script)** to change the 3D model in the Scene and another **Toggle Button (Script)** to enable and disable the ClippingObjects object.
+In the Hierarchy window, select the ButtonParent object and in the Inspector window, notice two scripts are attached to it, one **View Button Control (Script)** to change the 3D model in the scene and another **Toggle Button (Script)** to enable and disable the ClippingObjects object.

 ![mrlearning-appx](images/mrlearning-appx/Tutorial1-Section4-Step1-1.png)

-Now that the scripts are attached to the ButtonParent object, it is time to configure **NextButton, PreviousButton** and **ClippingButton.**
+Now the scripts are attached to the ButtonParent object, it is time to configure **NextButton, PreviousButton** and **ClippingButton.**

 In the Hierarchy window, expand the ButtonParent object and select the NextButton.
 In the Inspector window, locate the **Interactable (Script)** component and add a new event listener to the **OnClick()** event by clicking the **+** icon: